 Plus, you have a chance to convey the desired tone and personality, which helps you connect with your listener in a more personalized manner than a typed message.

-How Do I Record and Send a Voice Message on LinkedIn?
+How to Send a Voice Message on LinkedIn?

-Sending voice messages on LinkedIn is quite easy.
+Sending a voice message on LinkedIn is quite easy.
 Here is a step-by-step guide:

 - Tap the message icon on your LinkedIn mobile app.

 - Tap the new message icon to start a new message.